mrocklin/thesis/contributions.md

 This dissertation presents a softare system to transform high-level matrix expressions into high-performance code.
 This project supplies mathematical programmers access to powerful-yet-inaccessible computational libraries.

-Above this however, this dissertation discusses the virtues of modularity within this domain.
-As a result each of the individual components has value.
+Additionally, this dissertation discusses the virtues of modularity within this domain.
+Care has been taken to separate the software system into a set of individual components, each of which retains meaning independently.
 These software contributions are the following

 *   A computer algebra system for manipulation and inference over linear algebra expressions
 *   A high-level representation of common numeric libraries and the generation of low-level codes